magneticio/vamp.io/content/support.md

 aliases:
     - /community/
 ---
 Vamp Community Edition is open source and Apache 2.0 licensed.
-For details of the **Vamp Enterprise Edition** please check the [Vamp feature matrix](/product/enterprise-edition/) or [contact us](mailto:info@vamp.io) to discuss your requirements, pricing and features.
+For details of the **Vamp Enterprise Edition** please check the [Vamp feature matrix](/product/enterprise-edition/), [start a free trial] (/ee-trial-signup/), or [contact us](mailto:info@vamp.io) to discuss your requirements, pricing and features.

 ## Community support
 If you have a question about Vamp, please check the [Vamp documentation](/documentation/using-vamp/artifacts) first  - we're always adding new resources, tutorials and examples.